qrp73/K5TOOL/README.md

 Just download zip file and unzip it: https://github.com/qrp73/K5TOOL/releases

-On Linux/MacOS it may neet to set execute permission for k5tool script:
+On Linux/MacOS it may need to set execute permission for k5tool script:
 ```sudo chmod +x k5tool```

 On Windows you can run it from console as usual K5TOOL.exe.